MattMoffatt/mortgage-analyzer/README.md

 ```bash
 pip install -r requirements.txt
 ```
-3. Either navigate into the `app/` directory and run
+3. Either navigate into the `app/` directory and run in your terminal

 ```bash
 streamlit run home_page.py
 ```

 Or, in the `mortgage-analyzer/` directory run

 ```bash
 streamlit run app/home_page.py
 ```